-Provides administrative leadership by incorporating a significant amount of experience in support of unit's research programs and mission.
-May provide sole support to a small to mid-sized unit, or support a portion of activities in a larger unit.
+The Senior Research Administrator for Basic Sciences Administration (BSA) provides administrative leadership by incorporating a significant amount of experience in support of unit's research programs and mission.
+The Senior Research Administrator may provide sole support to a small to mid-sized unit, or support a portion of activities in a larger unit.
 Using extensive research administration experience within the same unit, coordinates all aspects of multiple grant &/or contract pre- & post-award activities.
 Assists in developing new funding opportunities & strategic plans regarding grants &/or contracts by providing guidance & counsel in regard to grant &/or contract administration which includes attending internal & external meetings, interpreting clauses, reviewing contracts, & resolving reporting &/or expense problems.
 Reviews associated policy & procedures & recommends changes to increase productivity & effectiveness.

 Typically administers multiple research projects such as: